 Background

-It is hard to put the finger on it, but it seems that much of the shifts towards voluntary compliance in the discourse in recent years could be attributed to what government recognized about the limits of covid regulation, where the ability of government to cause people to adopt desirable behaviors, using extrinsic measures was very limited.
+Why has there been a shift to voluntary compliance in the discourse in recent years?
+While it is difficult to precisely identify the reasons, it is arguable that much of this change can be attributed to what the government recognized about the limits of COVID-19 regulation, where the government’s ability to induce people to adopt desirable behaviors, using extrinsic measures was very limited.

-The COVID-19 pandemic, officially declared by the World Health Organization (WHO) on March 11th, 2020, after more than 118,000 cases and 4,291 deaths across 114 countries, has had a profound impact on global health and public policy.
+The COVID-19 pandemic, officially declared by the World Health Organization (WHO) on March 11th, 2020, after more than 118,000 cases of infection and 4,291 deaths across 114 countries, has had a profound impact on global health and public policy.
 Nearly three years later, the death toll has reached a staggering 6.8 million, solidifying its position as one of the deadliest pandemics in human history.
-The pandemic has brought to the forefront a fundamental debate regarding the extent to which government intervention and overreach into individuals' decision-making can be considered proportionate.
+The pandemic has brought to the forefront a fundamental debate regarding the extent to which government intervention and overreach into individuals’ decision-making can be considered proportionate to the threat.
 Policymakers have grappled with the question of whether alternative means of enforcing health provisions could prove effective in curbing the spread of the virus.
-As the discourse has evolved over the past few years, there has been a notable shift towards voluntary compliance, reflecting a growing recognition of the limitations of COVID-19 regulations and the government's ability to directly influence individual behavior.
+As the discourse has evolved over the past few years, there has been a notable shift towards encouraging voluntary compliance, reflecting a growing recognition of the limitations of COVID-19 regulations and the government’s ability to directly influence individual behavior.
 This chapter aims to explore the complexities of public policy during the COVID-19 pandemic, focusing on the delicate balance between government intervention and individual autonomy.
 By examining the effectiveness of various health provisions and the factors that contribute to voluntary compliance, we seek to shed light on the lessons learned and the potential implications for future public health crises.

-Public health focus on The Compliance literature in general and the public health research on adherence in particular could gain a lot from analyzing the extensive comparative data regarding adherence to similar COVID-19 regulations.
-Using such data which was gathered from countries around the world, we may enhance our understanding of the potential of voluntary compliance.
-Data detailing how countries with varying austerity during the COVID-19 pandemic – including Google data on compliance with regulations – may help determine whether restrictions imposed influenced peoples’ avoidance of certain behaviors and places.
-It may also help determine whether stricter COVID-19 restrictions ultimately caused a counterreaction.
-Further, government rhetoric across different countries will be examined, in addition to a number of public debates – including whether face masks and tracking apps should be mandatory or voluntary.
-It has also been suggested that female leaders enjoyed greater success in fighting the Coronavirus, a result that suggests voluntary cooperation is associated with regimes characterized by solidarity and empathy.
+Public health focus on the compliance literature in general and public health research on adherence, in particular, could greatly benefit from analyzing the extensive comparative data regarding adherence to COVID-19 regulations.
+Using such data gathered from countries around the world, we can enhance our understanding of the potential of voluntary compliance.
+Data detailing the varying levels of strictness across countries during the COVID-19 pandemic, including Google data on compliance with regulations, may help in ascertaining whether the restrictions imposed influenced peoples’ avoidance of certain behaviors and places.
+It may also help clarify whether stricter COVID-19 restrictions ultimately led to a counterreaction.
+Additionally, government rhetoric across different countries will be examined, as well as a number of public debates, including those concerning whether face masks and tracking apps should be mandatory or voluntary.
+It has also been suggested that women leaders enjoyed greater success in fighting the coronavirus, a result that suggests voluntary cooperation is associated with regimes characterized by solidarity and empathy.

-Cross-National Comparison
+Cross-national comparison